gitter-badger/ecs/README.md

 ```

 All compatible entities will be stored at `filter.Entities` array.

+> Important: `filter.Entities` array data should be used with `ref` prefixes for performance boost (no copying, marshal by reference).

 > Important: `filter.Entities`, `filter.Components1`, `filter.Components2`, etc - can't be iterated with foreach-loop directly, use foreach-loop over `filter`.